Who owns my stuff?

 We do however make it easy to mask the URL of your projects for all paying accounts.
 At the Team ($50/month) plan level and above, we also allow you to add your Google Analytics tracking ID to your project.
 That way, your traffic numbers roll up into your existing Google Analytics account, even though we're hosting your content.

 Because of these benefits, we block embedding for free accounts.
 At the Pro level and above, though, you can embed your work on your site however you choose.
-(It's worth nothing that we can't provide technical assistance for this process in most instances.)
+(It's worth noting that we can't provide technical assistance for this process in most instances.)

 Does Atavist allow me to sell ads?